drnxloc/rest_route/README.md

 final userWithIdUrl = userRoute.id(123);  // Result: "users/123"
 ```

-### Why copyWithImpl is Necessary
+### Why copyWith is Necessary

-The `copyWithImpl` method is crucial for type safety.
+The `copyWith` method is crucial for type safety.
 When you create a new route by adding an ID or path segment, you need a new instance of your specific route class.
-Without `copyWithImpl`, you'd lose the concrete type and end up with just a base `RestRoute` instance.
+Without `copyWith`, you'd lose the concrete type and end up with just a base `RestRoute` instance.

 This method ensures that: